tori-koontz/tori-koontz.github.io/lab4.md

 ![ASTER num](ASTER_num.png) ![Aster num legend](ASTER_num_legend.png)

 SAGA has a tool called Analytical Hillshade, which is really helpful for vizualizing terrain.
 Looking at the following ASTER and SRTM hillshade files, respectively, we can see that there doesn't seem to be any areas that look drastically different.
+However, it does show some textural differences in that the SRTM hillshade is smoother, which could explain the trend of ASTER data, rather than SRTM data, reporting higher elevations which we see with the Grid Difference tool.

 ![ASTER hillshade](hillshade.png)

 ![SRTM hillshade](srtm_hillshade.png)

 Next, we used SAGA's Grid Difference tool to show regions of diversion within the ASTER and SRTM outputs.
 This next image shows the difference of starting elevation models.
 Areas in darker blue represent areas in which ASTER data reported higher elevations, while whiter regions show where SRTM reported higher numbers.
-This helps us contextualize the regions of error we see in the .num files.
+This helps us contextualize the regions of error we see in the .num files and the hillshading.

 ![elevation difference](griddiff_elevation.png) ![elevation diff legend](griddiff_elevation_legend.png)